The 2019 US Open starts today, the perfect time for a re-cap of tennis gadgets and trackers to improve your game.

 PIQ’s sensor is actually a multi-purpose unit that’s adaptable to other sports.
 In fact, the company recently launched golf, kite board and ski applications.
 They all use the same core unit, but sell with separate accessories.

 Babolat Pop is the world first connected tennis wristband.
-Made of breatheable neoprene, the device was created in collaboration with French tech outfit PIQ in late 2015.
+Made of breatheable neoprene, the device was created in collaboration with French tech outfit PIQ back in the not-so-distant 2015.
 Simply put the wristband on your dominant wrist, slide in the sensor and start tracking your game.

 Pop collects data about players’ performance, including forehands, backhands, smashes, volleys, serves, spin, racquet speed, shots, playtime, activity score, PIQ score, best rally and rate (shots/minute).
 The unique PIQ scoring system combines your swing speed, spin and style (the “fluidity” of your stroke) into one number that you can use to track your own game.